szenadam/path-asciifier/README.md

 ## Description

-Convert directory or file names to ASCII.
+Convert directory or file names have only ASCII characters.

 ## Requirements